moment/momentjs.com/docs/moment/03-manipulating/09-utc-offset.md

 Setting the utc offset by supplying minutes.
 Note that once you set an offset, it's fixed and won't change on its own (i.e there are no DST rules).
-If you want an actual timezone -- time in a particular location, like `America/Los_Angeles`, consider [moment-timezone](/timezone/).
+If you want an actual time zone -- time in a particular location, like `America/Los_Angeles`, consider [moment-timezone](/timezone/).

 ```javascript